AndrewUAV/VideoStreamerSwitcher/README.md

 However, on a regular PC, it's possible to display two video streams at the same time without issues.
 To use the code, follow these steps:

+### Using code.
-### Download the code.
+1. Download code.

-Install the required libraries:
+2. Install the required libraries:
 2.1. sudo apt install python3-flask
 2.2. sudo apt install python3-opencv

 After installing the libraries, you can run the code.
 If you want to change the IP address and port, modify the default values in the line of code: